-Basic Reading Skills

-Reading 090

-Students learn a variety of strategies to improve reading comprehension and develop a better vocabulary.
+Basic Reading Reading 090/Fundamentals of Reading Students learn a variety of strategies to improve reading comprehension and develop a better vocabulary.

-College Preparatory Reading

-(Choose either RDG097 or RDG 099) Reading 097

-When paired with a content course, such as Psychology 101, students learn ways to make textbook reading more understandable.
+College Preparatory Reading (Choose either RDG 097 or RDG 099) Reading 097/Reading and the College Textbook When paired with a content course, such as Psychology 101, students learn ways to make textbook reading more understandable.
 When paired with an English 101 class, Reading 097 enhances the reading/writing connection.

-Reading 099

-Students learn a variety of strategies to improve comprehension for college reading and develop a college-level vocabulary.
+Reading 099/Developmental Reading Students learn a variety of strategies to improve comprehension for college reading and develop a college-level vocabulary.
 The course emphasizes discussion, writing and thinking experiences that are applicable to college-level courses.